rkuma183/wilsonmar.github.io/_posts/2016-08-11-intel-iot-setup.md

    To make use of sensors, we'll need that shield from the Grove Kit.
    It's designed so we don't have to solder anything.

+0. PROTIP: Make it a habit to discarge static before touching any electronics.

+0. PROTIP: Disconnect power to the board before you insert the Grove shield on top of the Edison board.

+   The green LED should now be lit.

-0. Use the 4-pin grove cable to connect the temperature sensor to port A0 on the Grove shield.
+0. Use the 4-pin grove cable to connect the temperature sensor to port <strong>A0</strong> on the Grove shield.

-0. Let's compare the code from the wiki with code in XDK.

-   TODO:
+0. If you are using XDK, create a new project file.
+Copy the program from ___ and paste it in the editor window.

+   ### Edit program #

 0. The frequency of report is too frequent.
    Add this at the beginning of the loop to only transmit every half minute.